Apparently we have a pandemic on our hands and this pandemic needs a solution.

-I wanted to quote this concluding statement directly from the research paper because I think the statement they make here speaks to what is going on in the COVID-19 crises in regards to more than just the need to get the information out about melatonin.
-As the same can be said for other safe, inexpensive, over the counter supplements like all the ones, I mention in this post.
-How can we possibly justify during such a deadly pandemic not getting this information out to the public and not using the different research-backed supplemental strategies on patients who are at risk of losing their lives?
+I wanted to quote this concluding statement directly from the research paper because I think this statement speaks to what is going on in the COVID-19 crises with regards to more than just the need to get the information out about melatonin.
+As the same can be said for other safe, inexpensive, over-the-counter supplements like all the ones, I mention in this post.
+How can we possibly justify not getting this information out to the public and not using the different research-backed supplemental strategies on patients who are at risk of losing their lives during such a deadly pandemic?
 I will say it again; we don’t have the luxury of time to wait on trials.
-We need to start using safe and research-backed supplemental treatment strategies now!
-Both on their own and as supporting factors for more mainstream critical care treatments.
+We need to start using safe and research-backed supplemental treatment strategies now, both on their own and as supporting factors for more mainstream critical care treatments.

 Melatonin Considerations and Cautions: